 If you’re getting divorced, one of the most common questions is ‘how long does a divorce take’?
 There are lots of factors that affect how long your divorce takes.
 Keep reading for a guide to the timescales involved in the divorce process.

-You may have heard of the so-called ‘quickie divorce’ which promises to end your marriage within just a few weeks.
+You may have heard of so-called ‘quickie divorces’ which promised to end your marriage within just a few weeks.

-The circumstances of your divorce, how quickly paperwork is dealt with, and how busy the courts are will all have an impact on how quickly your divorce goes through.
-Read more about the factors that can affect the time it takes to divorce below.
+How quickly paperwork is dealt with, and how busy the courts are will all have an impact on how quickly your divorce goes through.

-What factors affect how long my divorce will take?
+What are the factors that affect how long a divorce takes?